hpcugent/vsc_user_docs/mkdocs/docs/HPC/account.md

 1.  `ssh-keygen`: to generate the SSH key pair (public + private key);

-2.  ssh: to open a shell on a remote machine;
+2.  `ssh`: to open a shell on a remote machine;

-3.  sftp: a secure equivalent of ftp;
+3.  `sftp`: a secure equivalent of ftp;

-4.  scp: a secure equivalent of the remote copy command rcp.
+4.  `scp`: a secure equivalent of the remote copy command rcp.

 ### Generate a public/private key pair with OpenSSH